 Several large-scale studies have found no evidence that the MMR vaccine causes ASD.

 One study of more than 500 000 Danish children found no increased risk of ASD among those who had received the MMR vaccine compared with those who had not.

 Another study of more than 27 000 Canadian children noted that rates of pervasive developmental disorder (PDD) increased over time.
 But this happened when the rate of MMR vaccination was going down, which means the MMR vaccine was not causing the cases of ASD.

 Other researchers found that rates of ASD continued to rise in a region of Japan – even after the MMR vaccine was stopped.
 Again, this suggested that the MMR vaccine was unlikely to be the main cause of ASD.

 In an attempt to replicate part of Dr Wakefield’s findings, researchers compared bowel tissue of 25 children with ASD and bowel disorders with 13 children with only bowel disorders.
 The researchers found no differences in the presence of the measles virus between the two groups.

 Mercury (thiomersal) and autism spectrum disorder: another discredited theory

 Blood contains several different chemicals in small amounts.
-But certain chemicals – such as mercury – can be poisonous if the levels are too high.
-Some claim that autism spectrum disorder (ASD) is caused by excess mercury in the blood, which the child’s body can’t get rid of naturally.
+But certain chemicals – like mercury – can be poisonous if the levels are too high.
+Some people claim that autism spectrum disorder (ASD) is caused by excess mercury in the blood, which the child’s body can’t get rid of naturally.

 People make this claim because they believe that the characteristics of ASD are similar to symptoms of mercury poisoning.
-But there are also several characteristics of mercury poisoning that do not resemble ASD, such as irrational fears, irritability and some movement disorders.
+But there are also several characteristics of mercury poisoning that do not resemble ASD, like irrational fears, irritability and some movement disorders.